apache/shardingsphere/document/en/content/01-overview/quick-start/_index.md

 ## Background

-This section mainly introduces the quick start of Sharding-Proxy and Sharding-JDBC, which mainly includes:
+This section mainly introduces quick start for projects of Sharding-Sphere, includes:

+* Quick start of Sharding-JDBC
-* quick start of Sharding-JDBC.
+* Quick start of Sharding-Proxy

-* quick start of Sharding-Proxy.
+* Quick start of Sharding-Sidecar(TBD)

 Please refer to the relevant introduction page for details.